The following are general requirements that apply to the Off Campus Study Program:

 - Faculty supervisors must be chosen from regular full-time faculty with whom the student has studied previously, or in exceptional circumstances, with a regular full-time faculty member who is familiar with the student's work.

-Participants are expected to document his/her experience of the exchange or independent off campus study in such a way that the record of his/her experience may benefit other students considering such study.
+Participants are expected to document his/her experience of the independent off campus study in such a way that the record of his/her experience may benefit other students considering such study.
 This summary will become part of the resources available in the Office of Student and Academic Services to students interested in pursuing these options of study.
-Students are required to return to the College and to register for at least one semester.
+Students are required to return to the University and to register for at least one semester.
 A public presentation and submission of a 2-page typed summary of the student's experience is also required.
 Students should keep a journal during his/her period of off campus study, in which he/she records his/her experiences, impressions, sketches, and other important information and also visually document the experience with photographs and slides.
 These will form the basis of the public presentation and the written summary report.

 A student who participates in Off Campus Study is required to return to the university and to register for at least one semester during which s/he will give a public presentation and submit a two-page typed summary.
 Credit will not be awarded for Off Campus Study until these requirements have been met.